junxit/us-congress-bills-116/bill.md

 - **(b)** *Preservation of other rights* In the case of each covered employee as of the conversion date, the Secretary shall take any actions necessary to ensure that—
   - **(1)** any annual leave, sick leave, or other paid leave accrued, accumulated, or otherwise available to a covered employee immediately before the conversion date shall remain available to the employee until used; and
   - **(2)** the Government share of any premiums or other periodic charges under chapter 89 of title 5, United States Code, governing group health insurance shall remain at least the same as was the case immediately before the conversion date.
+- **(c)** *GAO study on TSA pay rates* Not later than the date that is 9 months after the date of enactment of this Act, the Comptroller General shall submit a report to Congress on the differences in rates of pay, classified by pay system, between Transportation Security Administration employees—
+  - **(1)** with duty stations in the contiguous 48 States; and
+  - **(2)** with duty stations outside of such States, including those employees located in any territory or possession of the United States.
+- **(d)** *Rule of construction* During the transition period and after the conversion date, the Secretary shall ensure that the Transportation Security Administration continues to prevent the hiring of individuals who have been convicted of a sex crime, an offense involving a minor, a crime of violence, or terrorism.

 ## § 5.
 Consultation requirement